Is NCERT Enough for NEET Preparation? Subject-Wise Practical Breakdown

 The right approach to crack and score good marks in NEET is not just reading.
 You need a step-by-step framework with regular practice, mock tests, & revision.

-Is NCERT Biology Enough for NEET?
+Is NCERT Enough for NEET Biology?

 NCERT is a must for NEET Biology since about 90% of the questions asked are directly or indirectly derived from NCERT itself.
 Candidates who score 650+ in NEET have gone through the same process of reading their NCERT books again and again till they remember every fact, example, diagram, terminology, & tables.
 To study NCERT Biology effectively, focus on: